Disappearance of Robert Levinson: Family investigation

 Media reported in August 2007 that Christine, Levinson's wife, was planning a trip to Iran with their oldest son, Dan.
 The United States Department of State stressed that there was a travel warning to that country and they would be doing so at their own risk.
-Iran announced on September 23, 2007 that they would be allowed to visit the country.
+Iran announced on September 23, 2007, that they would be allowed to visit the country.

 In December 2007, Christine and Dan traveled to Iran to attempt to learn more about Levinson's disappearance.
-They met with Iranian officials in Tehran and traveled to Robert's hotel in Kish, the Hotel Maryam.
+They met with Iranian officials in Tehran and traveled to Levinson's hotel in Kish, the Hotel Maryam.
 Airport officials allowed Christine and Dan to view the flight manifests for all flights leaving Kish during the time Levinson was due to leave, but his name did not appear on any of the lists provided.
 They were also able to view Levinson's signature from the hotel check-out bill on March 9.
 Iranian officials promised to provide an investigative report to the family, but have yet to do so.
 In July 2008 and subsequent interviews, Christine and Dan said they wanted to travel to Iran again soon.

 Proof of life

 According to the Associated Press, Levinson's family received "irrefutable proof" of life late in 2010.
 On December 9, 2011, the family released a hostage video they received in November 2010.
-In the video, Robert appears to have lost considerable weight, and repeatedly pleads for help in returning home.
+In the video, Levinson appeared to have lost considerable weight, and repeatedly pleaded for help in returning home.

 On January 8, 2013, Levinson's family released photos to the media showing the former agent in an orange jumpsuit with overgrown and unkempt hair.
 A family spokesman told CNN the photographs were received in April 2011.
 CNN reported: "Asked why the family is releasing the images now, more than 18 months later, the spokesman said: 'The family is anxious that not enough is being done.
 There is frustration with the lack of progress on the case.'"

 U.S. government investigation

 In June 2007, President George W. Bush released a statement on Levinson's case, saying: "I am ... disturbed by the Iranian regime's refusal so far to provide any information on Robert Levinson, despite repeated U.S. requests.
 I call on Iran's leaders to tell us what they know about his whereabouts."

-On January 13, 2009, U.S. Senator Bill Nelson revealed during Hillary Clinton's confirmation hearing that he believes Robert Levinson is being held in a secret prison in Iran.
-"The door has been closed at every turn," Nelson said during Clinton's confirmation hearing.
-"We think he is being held by the government of Iran in a secret prison."
+On January 13, 2009, U.S. Senator Bill Nelson stated during Hillary Clinton's confirmation hearing that he believed Levinson was being held in a secret prison in Iran.

 According to The New York Times, Levinson had been meeting with Dawud Salahuddin, (an American convert to Islam wanted for the 1980 murder of an Iranian dissident in the US) "just before he went missing".